mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 HiveQL.
 Hadoop is a framework which handles large datasets in the distributed computing environment.

-## Load balancing
+## Load Balancing
 Load balancing is a tool which distributes the amount of workload between two or more computers over a computer network so that work gets completed in small time as all users desire to be served faster.
 It is the main reason for computer server clustering and it can be applied with software or hardware or with the combination of both.

+Load balancing refers to distributing workload across multiple computers or servers in order to achieve optimal results and utilization of the system

 ## Log File